 Hands-On is a week long event run on campus, and is designed for secondary school students entering either Year 12 or 13.

-The Otago University Advanced School Sciences Academy (OUASSA) is a year long programme, organised by the University of Otago, for Year 13 secondary school students attending rural/provincial, small, or lower decile schools.
-OUASSA has a strong emphasis on enhancing students ability to excel in their final year of secondary school science, analytical thinking, problem solving, and the important role of communication and the way science in the 21st Century considers social and ethical concerns.
+Science Academy (OUASSA) is a year-long programme, organised by the University of Otago, for Year 13 secondary school students attending rural / provincial, small, or lower decile schools.
+Science Academy (OUASSA) has a strong emphasis on enhancing students ability to excel in their final year of secondary school science, analytical thinking, problem solving, and the important role of communication and the way science in the 21st Century considers social and ethical concerns.